A unique training powered by Dutch Cycling Embassy teaching you the CROW Bike Manual and providing you the Dutch Experience first-hand

 Participants that successfully conclude their case study and assessment will obtain their ‘bicycle infrastructure planning and design’ certificate.

 For this training, Dutch Cycling Embassy’s and CROW experts in various disciplines such as policy-making, planning, design, and safety have been brought together.
-The exact dates for the 2020 edition are yet to be planned, but will most likely be in the second half of June or the first week of July 2020.
-Follow us to stay up to date!
+The tentative dates for the 2020 edition are 8-12 June.

 Hubspot content can't be displayed because the use of tracking cookies is not permitted.